ryanlonergan/100_days_of_code/day_33_iss_tracker/README.md

 However, this project was not without its challenges which mainly revolved around timezones.
 I think that the project was not designed to have this issue, but it was instead introduced by accident since they are based in London which is UTC +0.
 The Sunrise Sunset API returns values in UTC +0 time, so people living in different parts of the world need to make adjustments, which was not overly simple.
 I was able to develop a solution that should work no matter where you are, regardless of daylight savings time and also requires no changes from the user, but it took quite a lot of time looking around the [datetime module documentation](https://docs.python.org/3/library/datetime.html).

-If you want to run the project yourself, you will need to make a `config.json` file needing the following variables:
+If you want to run the project yourself, you will need to make a `config.json` file with the following variables:

     "email"  # Your email address
     "password"  # Your email password